ccc-certifier-framework/certifier-framework-for-confidential-computing/vm_model_tools/instructions.md

 keypair of the specified type for use as the authentication keys for the OS in this domain, these are the keys used to open an authenticated secure channel with other OS's in this policy domain.
 It the contacts the certifier service to obtain a signed certificate for the public key.
-Basically performing a "cold_init".
-It stores the key and the certificate in the cryptstore for later access.
+In other words, it basically performs a "cold_init" for the OS in the indicated security domain.
+After certification, it stores the key and the certificate in the cryptstore for later access.
 The policy store is automatically initialized in the customary way.
 The cryptstore is reencrypted and saved.

 If all this works it prints "succeeded" on the standard input; otherwise, it prints "failed".